marco-cheung/airport-gate-assignment-problem/README.md

 **Towing**: The turns followed by the towing protocol will be broken up as three turns as each of them is assigned to a different stand for parking: (1) disembarking in a frontal or remote stand; (2) temporary parking in a towing stand; (3) tow back to a frontal or remote stand for embarking 1 hour before STD

+# Model result
-Model result is presented in Gantt Chart:<br />
+The stand allocation of turns is presented in Gantt Chart for data visualization:<br />
 https://marco-cheung.github.io/airport-gate-assignment-problem

 <br />